Open DDS vs. RTI DDS Software

 - Excel Spreadsheet Add-in – Read and write DDS from Microsoft Excel.

 - Heap Analysis Tool – Take snapshots of DDS heap usage and quickly identify any memory leaks.

 Open Source DDS distributions do not directly include any security support.
 That is they do not support the DDS Security standard and also do not have any TLS or DTLS transports readily available.
 RTI Connext DDS does support the DDS Security standard and has had releases available since the Connext DDS Secure beta was first released in 2015.
 Connext DDS also has a Secure WAN transport that includes TLS and DTLS support.
-You can read more about RTI Connext DDS Secure here: https://www.rti.com/products/secure
+Read more about our RTI Connext DDS Secure software.

 Does your application need some form of certification?
 It is time consuming and expensive to certify software, and the more code that is involved, the harder it is to do.
 Currently the only certified version of DDS is RTI Connext DDS Cert.
 Connext DDS Cert supports a subset of the DDS standard API and has been certified to DO178C level A certification.
-You can read more about Connext DDS Cert here: https://www.rti.com/products/dds/cert
+Read more about Connext DDS Cert.

 Probably the most important factor when determining if open source DDS is a good fit is the robustness of the implementation.
 The best way for software to prove itself is in actual customer applications.
 How many real deployed systems are using the DDS implementation you are considering?
 When an implementation has been successfully fielded over and over and over again, you know that it can do the job.
 Connext DDS has been field-tested, proven and used by more than 1000 different projects in over 1 million devices today.
 Some of these complex, mission-critical applications that leverage Connext DDS today include:

 - Grand Coulee Dam – 24x7 operation, 300K data values

 - NASA KSC Launch Control – 300K points, at 400k msgs/sec